Code Backup and File Roaming

 to prevent personal configuration files from being committed to the repository

-- Example one, copy file to working directory:
+Example 1, copying files to the working directory:

-To modify roaming configuration files, you need to directly modify /root/.cnb/.env.local
+To modify the roaming configuration file, you need to directly modify /root/.cnb/.env.local

 # .cnb.yml